 Here are some of the hard truths that we need to face as marketers:

-1. The typical buying group for a B2B solution involves 6 to 10 decision-makers.
+1. The typical buying group for a B2B solution involves six to 10 decision-makers

-That’s right: Dani has at least five other coworkers and supervisors who need to be a part of the decision to buy for your product.
+That’s right: Dani has at least five other coworkers and supervisors who need to be a part of the decision for her company to buy your product.
 Each person has four to five pieces of information they’ve gathered independently.

 At some point, this group, armed with a stack of content and faced with an overwhelming amount of options, has to find a way to come to a consensus.